gatsbyjs/gatsby/docs/docs/how-to/images-and-media/using-gatsby-plugin-image.md

 ### Decide which component to use

 The Gatsby Image plugin includes two image components: one for static and one for dynamic images.
-The simplest way to decide which you need to is to ask yourself: _"will this image be the same every time the component or template is used?"_.
+The simplest way to decide which you need is to ask yourself: _"will this image be the same every time the component or template is used?"_.
 If it will always be the same, then use `StaticImage`.
 If it will change, whether through data coming from a CMS or different values passed to a component each time you use it, then it is a dynamic image and you should use the `GatsbyImage` component.

 ### Static images